checkbox-meditation/checkbox-meditation/README.md

 ## Overview

-It a learning-experiment project, to play with Clojure and ClojureScript.
+It is a learning-experiment project, to play with Clojure and ClojureScript.

 ## Demo